 17) Diary Of A Female President

 In this Disney+ series “Diary of a Future President,” we see the origin story of a future leader.
 Told using the narration of 12-year-old Cuban American girl Elena’s diary, this new family comedy follows her journey through the ups and downs of middle school, which set her on the path to becoming the president of the United States.
-A second season is currently being filmed and should be available on Disney+ later this year.

 15) Rapunzel Tangled Adventures